transformationflow/transformationflow.github.io/docs/index.md

 ## Alternatives
 This framework was born because the alternatives did not meet the requirements for our specific use-cases, where implementation of additional external tools would have added unneccesary complexity to a data transformation process which is completely manageable in pure SQL (plus additional innovstions in scripting, functions, and Data Definition Language).

-### Modern Tools
 For more complex situations where hundreds or thousands of interdependant transformations need to be developed, deployed, orchestrated and managed, or collaboration is required across a large number of people or teams, then it might make more sense to use an external tool.

-#### DBT
+### dbt
-[DBT](https://www.getdbt.com/) is the industry standard tool for data transformation, leveraging Jinja templating inside SQL to enable analytics engineers to model data and deploy/manage data transformations.
+[dbt](https://www.getdbt.com/) is the industry standard tool for data transformation, leveraging Jinja templating inside SQL to enable analytics engineers to model data and deploy/manage data transformations.
 It is written in Python.

-#### Dataform
+### Dataform
 [Dataform](https://dataform.co/) is a BigQuery-specific platform for transformation collaboration, using Javascript and SQLX (a templated SQL variant).

-### Legacy Tools
-There are also a number of legacy tools in this space, however they are typically tailored towards the enterprise and come with complex sales processes and high licence fees.

 [^1]: the various [INFORMATION_SCHEMA](https://cloud.google.com/bigquery/docs/information-schema-intro) views contain metadata about datasets, columns, tables, views and other assets
 [^2]: in this context 'haystack-sized' is of course completely subjective, however in the data world I will spuriously define this as multi-gigabyte